HMS Grenville (R97): Design and construction

 Grenville was one of eight U-class destroyers ordered as the 7th Emergency Flotilla on 12 June 1941, and was fitted as leader.
 The U-class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament (effectively whatever armament was available) in order to speed production.
 The U-class were almost identical to the S-class ordered as the 5th Emergency Flotilla and the R-class ordered as the 6th Emergency Flotilla earlier in the year, but were not fitted for operations in Arctic waters.

 The U-class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1777 LT standard and 2528 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp giving a maximum speed of 36 kn and 32 kn at full load.
 615 tons of oil were carried, giving a range of 4675 nmi at 20 kn.

 The ship had a main gun armament of four 4.7 inch (120 mm) QF Mk.
 IX guns, capable of elevating to an angle of 55 degrees, giving a degree of anti-aircraft capability.
 The close-in anti-aircraft armament for the class was one Hazemayer stabilised twin mount for the Bofors 40 mm gun and four twin Oerlikon 20 mm cannons.
-This was modified in 1945, with 5 single 40mm Bofors guns added, with one manually-operated Mark III mount in the searchlight position and four power-operated "Boffin" mounts replacing the twin Oerlikon mounts.
-Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted (these were actually spare quintuple mounts with the centre tube removed), while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
+This was modified in 1945, with 5 single 40mm Bofors guns added, with one manually operated Mark III mount in the searchlight position and four power-operated "Boffin" mounts replacing the twin Oerlikon mounts.
+Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted (these were actually spare quintuple mounts with the centre tube removed), while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.

 Grenville was fitted with a Type 291 air warning radar on the ship's tripod foremast, together with a high-frequency direction finding (HF/DF) aerial, with the tripod mast later replaced by a lattice mast.
 A Type 285 fire control radar integrated with the ship's high-angle gun director, while the Hazemayer mount had an integrated Type 282 radar.
 As leader, Grenville had a crew of 225 officers and other ranks.

 Grenville was laid down at Swan Hunter's Wallsend shipyard on 1 November 1941 and was launched on 12 October 1942.
 She was completed on 27 May 1943, and assigned the Pennant number R97.